 - KCC apparel and gifts

-Customer Service Customer service offers similar services as the Web Portal, only in person:
+Records and Registration offers similar services as the Web Portal, but in person:

 - Register for classes